 Articles on the internet will tell you anywhere from 5-10% of your revenue should be spent on marketing and advertising.

 If that has you gasping for air, don’t worry.
-We believe a small business can do some really great things with 2-5%.
+We believe a small business can do some really great things with 2-15%.
 It all comes down to prioritization, hard work and how aggressive your marketplace is.

-Keep in mind that three things drive up the cost quickly: Advertising, special projects, and growth.
+Keep in mind that three things drive up the cost quickly: Advertising, special projects, growth, and your marketplace.